MetaCommunity/affta/README.md

                         * Use cases may include: Testing for systems external to a Common Lisp program
                         * Application: Class protocol regression testing; Integration testing
                         * A "Batch" test may serve to provide a combined testing interface for an individual Common Lisp system
-                        * In AFFTA 2 and later revisions branch revisions, a "batch testing" interface may be defined for each of: Testing a Common Lisp appliation [cf. `APPLICATION` system]; testing the contents of a _Root FS_ for (e.g) an _image_ to be installed onto an embedded device (cf. BeagleBone Black, other single-board computing platforms, and other Embedded computing platforms)
+                        * In AFFTA 2 and later revisions branch revisions, a "batch testing" interface may be defined for each of: Testing a Common Lisp application [cf. `APPLICATION` system]; testing the contents of a _Root FS_ for (e.g) an _image_ to be installed onto an embedded device (cf. BeagleBone Black, other single-board computing platforms, and other Embedded computing platforms)
                 * **Defining Tests - Concepts**
                     * Test Components
                         * Overview
                             * In concepts developed within [AFFTA], a _test_, once applied, is comprised of a _test object_, a _test goal_, and a _test record_.
                                 * A _test object_ represents a _form_ defined for purpose of evaluating the behaviors of a software system, for conformance with behaviors expected of the software system, by the system's developers.
-In adition to the lisp _form_ of a _test object_, a _test object_  may also be represented of additional _test utility_ _resources_ essentially external to the _Lisp environment_.
+In addition to the lisp _form_ of a _test object_, a _test object_  may also be represented of additional _test utility_ _resources_ essentially external to the _Lisp environment_.
                                 * A _test goal_ represents a set of parameters to a _test object_, as well as an expected _result condition_, contingent on successful evaluation of the _test object_.
-(In the instance of a simple, functional Lisp program test, for a _functional test_ `B` designed as to test the behaviors of a function `A`,  the set of _parameters_ to a _functional_ _test goal_ `G` onto `B` is repreented simply of a list of arguments for the function `A`; the _result condition_ for `G`  onto `B` would be represented of a list of _values_ that the function `A` would be expected to return.)
+(In the instance of a simple, functional Lisp program test, for a _functional test_ `B` designed as to test the behaviors of a function `A`,  the set of _parameters_ to a _functional_ _test goal_ `G` onto `B` is represented simply of a list of arguments for the function `A`; the _result condition_ for `G`  onto `B` would be represented of a list of _values_ that the function `A` would be expected to return.)
                                 * A _test record_ represents an instance of the evaluation of a _test_ with a single _test goal_ object.
 (In [AFFTA], a _test record_ for a simple, functional Lisp program test will store any condition objects representing a non-local exit of control from within the _test main form_)
-                            * [AFFTA] is designed around a concept of _seperation of concerns_ for definition of _test_ objects, _test goal_ objects, and _test record_ objects.
+                            * [AFFTA] is designed around a concept of _separation of concerns_ for definition of _test_ objects, _test goal_ objects, and _test record_ objects.
-                            * TO DO: [AFFTA] must also define a concept of a _test suite_, such that should be well integrated within the Lisp environment's system defintiion facility, _viz a viz_ ASDF - as well as to be accessed from a functional interface, _viz a viz_ `CURRENT-TEST-SUITE`
+                            * TO DO: [AFFTA] must also define a concept of a _test suite_, such that should be well integrated within the Lisp environment's system definition facility, _viz a viz_ ASDF - as well as to be accessed from a functional interface, _viz a viz_ `CURRENT-TEST-SUITE`
                         * Test Metadata
-                            * {Sidebar: Test metadata must be defined such as to be displayed in any medium in which a test may "probably" be evaluated, e.g tet stream of a REPL, if not a full IDE}
+                            * {Sidebar: Test metadata must be defined such as to be displayed in any medium in which a test may "probably" be evaluated, e.g test stream for a REPL, if not a full IDE}
                             * Object Naming in AFFTA
                                 * Test Names: {Symbols and/or strings}
                                 * Test Labels: {TBD}